schoero/swissqrbill/README.md

 SwissQRBill extends [PDFKit](https://github.com/foliojs/pdfkit) to generate PDF files and adds a few extra methods.
 You can generate a complete PDF bill using the original PDFKit methods and the additional methods documented in [doc/api.md](https://github.com/Rogerrrrrrrs/SwissQRBill/tree/master/doc/api.md#methods).
 The documentation for PDFKit can be found [here](http://pdfkit.org/docs/getting_started.html).

-A simple how to guide to generate a complete bill can be found in [doc/how-to-create-a-complete-bill.md](https://github.com/Rogerrrrrrrs/SwissQRBill/blob/master/doc/how-to-create-a-complete-bill.md).
+A simple guide how to generate a complete bill can be found in [doc/how-to-create-a-complete-bill.md](https://github.com/Rogerrrrrrrs/SwissQRBill/blob/master/doc/how-to-create-a-complete-bill.md).
 You will learn how to create a PDF that looks like this:

 [<img src="https://raw.githubusercontent.com/Rogerrrrrrrs/SwissQRBill/master/assets/complete-qr-bill.png">](https://github.com/Rogerrrrrrrs/SwissQRBill/tree/master/doc/how-to-create-a-complete-bill.md)